Roberto Di Cosmo

 Roberto Di Cosmo is an italian computer scientist and director of IRILL, the Innovation and research initiative for free software (Initiative pour la Recherche et l'Innovation sur le Logiciel Libre).

+Bio

 He graduated from the Scuola Normale Superiore di Pisa and obtained a PhD from the University of Pisa, before becoming tenured professor at the École normale supérieure in Paris, then professor at the Paris 7 University.
 Since 2010, he has been director of the IRILL.

 Di Cosmo was an early member of the AFUL, association of the French community of Linux and Free Software users and is also known for his support of the Open Source Software movement.